Chapter 3:

 Only emptiness.

-The world begins to float.
+The world begins to float

-· Books spin like desperate satellites.
+Books spin like desperate objects.

-Kagayaku appears — golden gaze, white hair.
+Kagayaku appears — golden gaze, white hair

 From the forest’s edge, Kagayaku walks.